 Q1.
 Can solar panels work in winter/snowy/cloudy days?

 Yes.
 Solar panels work by absorbing the light from the sun and instantly converting it into heat or electricity.
 The technologies behind solar panels, even standard solar panels, allow them to work effectively and efficiently in most of the weather conditions.
 To our surprise, it was confirmed by the scientists that the hotter the solar panel is, the less power they will produce from the same amount of sunlight.
 Therefore, in fact, they are even more effective in cooler temperatures than warmer ones.

 Of course, solar panels can produce power from limited daylight.
 You can expect around a third of their normal electricity output on cloudy days.
 The exact amount will vary depending on the density of the clouds, and may also vary depending on the type of solar panel.
-Some kinds of panels, like SunPower solar cells, are designed to capture a broader range of the solar spectrum and has better performance in cloudy days.
+Some solar panels are specifically designed to capture a broader range of the solar spectrum and thus has better performance in cloudy days.

 Q2.
 Is solar energy too costly?